-Floating rafts of Sargassum can stretch for miles across the ocean.
-This floating habitat provides food, refuge, and breeding grounds for an array of animals such as fishes, sea turtles, marine birds, crabs, shrimp, and more.
+Floating clumps, patches, large rafts, and weedlines of Sargassum can be found in the upper parts of the water column.
+Sometimes these rafts can stretch for miles across the ocean.
+This floating habitat can provide food, refuge, and breeding grounds for an array of animals such as fishes, sea turtles, marine birds, crabs, shrimp, and more.
 Some animals, like the sargassum fish (in the frogfish family), live their whole lives only in this habitat.
 Sargassum serves as a primary nursery area for a variety of commercially important fishes such as mahi mahi, jacks, and amberjacks.

 When Sargassum loses its buoyancy, it sinks to the seafloor, providing energy in the form of carbon to fishes and invertebrates in the deep sea, thus serving as a potentially important addition to deep-sea food web.